ostinelli/SCAR_E2TB/README.md

 # [E2TB] Export to Terrain Builder

-**E2TB** is a small module for Arma 3 that allows you to export data to Terrain Builder in `.lbt` file format.
+**E2TB** is a small module for Arma 3 that allows you to export data to Terrain Builder.

 ## Why